owntone/owntone-server/README.md

 It does not support streaming video by AirPlay nor Chromecast.

-**Note: Airplay to Apple TV's that are updated to tvOS 10.2 is currently broken, because these Apple TV's require device verification.**

 DAAP stands for Digital Audio Access Protocol, and is the protocol used by iTunes and friends to share/stream media libraries over the network.